deokhk/clef-dataloader-esdefrit/README.md

 # CLEF dataloader

+This is a modified repository from [clef-dataloaders](https://github.com/rlitschk/clef-dataloaders), with extended language coverage.
+We support the following languages: English, Spanish, German, French, Italian.

 ## Setup
 - Download and unzip [The CLEF Test Suite for the CLEF 2000-2003 Campaigns – Evaluation Package](https://catalogue.elra.info/en-us/repository/browse/ELRA-E0008/).
 - Set `CLEF_BASE_DIR` in `clef_paths.py` to point to the location of the unzipped dataset.